Many of our visitors choose to visit more than one island on their first trip to Hawai’i.

 Nearby is the famous Polynesian Cultural Center.
 Voted one of Hawaii’s #1 attractions, it is an excellent family-centered, living museum experience.
 You will not only learn more about Hawai’i, but you will see it in person, re-enacted in historically correct, re-created villages, with authentic dancing, food, and music.

-Naturally, North Shore sunsets are epic, so make sure to plan a great place to stop and take it all in.
+Naturally, North Shore sunsets are epic, so make sure to find great place to stop & take it all in.

 Located in O’ahu’s central valley, Wahiawa sits between the Wai’anae and Ko’olau Mountains that make up O’ahu.